-Growing up during the 1980s, it would have been hard to imagine a day when I’d be singing vast praises of Prague.
+Growing up during the 1980s, it would have been hard to imagine a day when I’d be singing vast praises of all the best things to do in Prague.
 I always imagined the former Czechoslovakia as a mysterious, grey place, thanks to a childhood misunderstanding of collapsing Iron Curtains and Velvet Revolutions.
-Apparently, I was quite wrong.
+Apparently, I was wrong.

-My first trip to Prague was in 2005.
-It was already busy then, and I’m pretty sure every tourist I ran into in that week sent a memo home leaking their discovery.
+My first Czech Republic itinerary and trip to Prague was in 2005.
+Prague was already busy then, and I’m pretty sure every tourist I ran into in that week sent a memo home leaking their discovery.

 Old Town Square

 Not everyone loves it.
 Old Town Square is perpetually crowded, and locals would probably scoff at the idea of including it as one of the best things to do in Prague.

-Start your journey around Old Town Square at the Church of Our Lady before Týn, a 14th-century Gothic church whose spiky twin spires are one of the most recognizable symbols of Prague.
+Start your journey at the Church of Our Lady before Týn, a 14th-century Gothic church whose spiky twin spires are one of the most recognizable symbols of Prague.

 Old Town Hall Tower